-We're nearly finished retesting all of the ray-tracing capable GPUs on a slightly revamped test suite, using a Core i9-13900K instead of a Core i9-12900K.
+We're retesting all of the ray-tracing capable GPUs on a slightly revamped test suite, using a Core i9-13900K instead of a Core i9-12900K.
 Our recent reviews use the updated test PC, but our hierarchy continues to use the older PC.
-The latest updates to our hierarchy include the AMD RX 7800 XT, AMD RX 7700 XT, and the Nvidia RTX 4060 Ti 16GB.
+The latest update to our GPU hierarchy is the addition of Intel's Johnny-come-lately Arc A580.
+It's a bit slower than the A750 and trades blows with the RX 6600, while using more power.

 Our full GPU hierarchy using traditional rendering (aka, rasterization) comes first, and below that we have our ray tracing GPU benchmarks hierarchy.
 Those of course require a ray tracing capable GPU so only AMD's RX 7000/6000-series, Intel's Arc, and Nvidia's RTX cards are present.
 The results are all without enabling DLSS, FSR, or XeSS on the various cards, mind you.